 We drove the three or so hours across the span of the Ireland country side to make our way to the Cliffs of Moher.
 We arrived late afternoon, just an hour or so before sunset, which we were glad for.
 However, a storm had rolled in early in the afternoon and immediately upon exiting our car, we were attacked by the wind.
 Now, you may think that the word attacked is overkill.
 Let us assure you, it’s not.
 The closer we got to the cliffs, the harder the wind became.
 As we made our way to the top scenic point we stopped and looked at each other.
 Shannon not only couldn’t push her body forward, but was being pushed back.
 We both had to hold a wide stance to stay upright.
 This was the first time in our lives we felt a true sense of danger invoked by wind.
 We turned around and decided that we’d try again in the morning.

-We stayed at a lovely Airbnb and got a good night’s rest.
-(Use our Airbnb link and get $40 off your first stay!)
+We stayed at a lovely Airbnb and got a good night’s rest (use our link and save up to $40 off your first stay!).
 Over breakfast the next morning, the owner of the home, John, told us to be extremely cautious.
 As a paramedic, he was all too familiar with being called to the Cliffs of Moher to help a person who had violently been blown and dragged along the ground.
 We were glad we’d chosen to keep it safe the previous day and turn around!